-Our location is in the downstairs conference room of The Houston Freed-Montrose Public Library at 4100 Montrose Boulevard, one block south of Richmond in the same shopping center as The Black Lab Restaurant.
+Our location is in the downstairs conference room of The Houston Freed-Montrose Public Library at 4100 Montrose Boulevard, one black south of Richmond in the same shopping center as The Black Lab Restaurant.

 Parking for attendees is available in a parking garage behind the Library.
 You may have to take a ticket when you enter the garage but the attendant leaves at 7pm so you don't need to pay on your way out.

 We love to have new members.
 We ask that you read the book if you want to participate in the discussion but everyone is welcome to attend and listen whether they have read the selection or not.
 Call or email me if you would like more info.

 Next Thursday, August 1st from 6pm to 8pm, we will meet to discuss THE SOUND AND THE FURY by William Faulkner.
 David will be leading the discussion.

 Afterwards, those who are interested in socializing are welcome to join us at THE BLACK LAB Restaurant located next door to the library.

 And also, we will be electing new titles to update our future reading list.
 So please, if you have attended at least twice, send me the name and author of a book (or two) in advance (by July 30) so I can put it on our ballot.
 The ballot is at: http://www.houstonbookclubs.org/Montrose/ballots/Aug1-2013.html

 I will update this location if I get more suggestions.
 Please check the ballot before next Thursday if you have time as we usually vote by passing the ballot around the room during the discussion.
 The more prepared you are to vote, the less you will need to be distracted from the discussion.

 Our main website info is at: